hx/rack-traffic-logger/README.md

 # Rack::TrafficLogger

-This is simple Rack middleware for logging incoming/outgoing HTTP/S traffic.
+This is Rack middleware for logging incoming/outgoing HTTP/S traffic.

 ## Installation